enthought/distributed-array-protocol/README.rst

 Distributed Array Protocol
 ==========================

-Source repository for the Distributed Array Protocol and associated utilities.
+Source repository for the Distributed Array Protocol document and associated utilities.

 A validator for data structures defined in the protocol is included as ``validator.py``.